-In this regard, AMSC are primordial mesodermal cells present in all tissues and are capable of differentiating in vitro and in vivo into different cell types.
-Its therapeutic potential is mainly explained by the production of bioactive molecules, which provide a regenerative microenvironment in injured tissues [8].
-Furthermore, AMSC secretes a cascade of cytokines and growth factors with paracrine, autocrine, and endocrine activities, such as II-6, II-7, II-8, II-11, II12, II-14, II-15, macrophage colony-stimulating factor (M-CSF), Flt-3 ligand and Stem Cell Factor (SCF), leukemia inhibitory factor (LIF), granulocytic colony-stimulating factor (G-CSF) and granulocytic colony-stimulating factor macrophages (GM-CSF).
-These factors, when combined, can produce a series of responses from the local immune system, stimulating angiogenesis and inducing the proliferation and differentiation of mesenchymal stem cells in the desired tissue [9].
+In this aspect, ADSCs are primordial mesodermal cells present in all tissues and are capable of differentiating in vitro and in vivo into different cell types.
+Their therapeutic potential is mainly explained by the production of bioactive molecules, which provide a regenerative microenvironment in injured tissues [8].
+Furthermore, ADSCs secrete a cascade of cytokines and growth factors with paracrine, autocrine and endocrine activities, such as II-6, II-7, II-8, II-11, II-12, II-14, II-15, macrophage colony-stimulating factor (M-CSF), Flt-3 ligand and Stem Cell Factor (SCF), leukemia inhibitory factor (LIF), granulocyte colony-stimulating factor (G-CSF) and granulocyte-macrophage colony-stimulating factor (GM-CSF).
+When combined, these factors can produce a series of responses from the local immune system, stimulating angiogenesis and inducing the proliferation and differentiation of mesenchymal stem cells in the desired tissue [9].

-In addition, AMSC induces the expression of junction proteins and increases microvascular integrity and the production of nitric oxide (NO) by macrophages [8].
-The stromal vascular fraction (SVF) derived from AMSC is a heterogeneous mixture of cells, including fibroblasts, pericytes, endothelial cells, blood cells, and stem cells derived from adipose tissue.
+In addition, ADSCs induces the expression of junction proteins and increases microvascular integrity and the production of nitric oxide (NO) by macrophages [8].
+The vascular stromal fraction (VSF) derived from ADSCs is a heterogeneous mixture of cells, including fibroblasts, pericytes, endothelial cells, blood cells, and stem cells derived from adipose tissue.

-Furthermore, the platelet-rich plasma (PRP) and fibrin-rich plasma (FRP) developed in France by Choukroun et al. (1993) [10], shows the majority of leukocytes, platelets, and growth factors.
+Also, fibrin-rich plasma (FRP) developed in France by Choukroun et al. (1993) [10] can be highlighted, presenting most of the leukocytes, platelets, and growth factors.
 It is the second generation of platelet concentrate with a high potential for wound repair.
-In this context, with progressive polymerization, the incorporation of circulating cytokines increases in the fibrin network, implying a longer life for these cytokines, as they will be released and used only in the remodeling of the initial scar matrix, which is long-term.
-Cytokines are thus kept available in situ for a convenient period when cells begin matrix remodeling [11,12].
+In this context, with progressive polymerization, the incorporation of circulating cytokines increases in the fibrin network, implying a longer life for these cytokines, since they will be released and used only in the remodeling of the initial scar matrix, which is long-term.
+Cytokines are thus kept in situ for a convenient period when the cells begin remodeling the matrix [11,12].

-In terms of biostimulation, adipose tissue stands out as an ideal filler for cosmetic surgery and is cheap and easily obtained, with a natural appearance and texture, immunologically compatible and long-lasting, and with a low risk of infection.
+In biostimulation, adipose tissue stands out as an ideal filler for cosmetic surgery, as it is cheap and easy to obtain, has a natural appearance and texture, is immunologically compatible and long-lasting, and has a low risk of infection.
 By most metrics, autologous adipose tissue grafts perfectly meet these criteria.
-Facial fat grafting is a commonly accepted surgical procedure, and recent studies are working on the process of optimizing this technique, with a greater supply of cells and molecules for aesthetic improvement [4].
+Facial fat grafting is a commonly accepted surgical procedure, and recent studies are working on optimizing this technique, with a greater supply of cells and molecules for aesthetic improvement [4].

-Thus, the present study carried out a concise systematic review of the use of potential bio stimulators (cells and molecules) and the biochemical and physiological mechanisms that can contribute to the successful process of cervicofacial liposculpture, to promote neovascularization and stabilization of fat grafting or lipo reduction.
+Therefore, this study conducted a systematic

+review of the use of potential biostimulators (cells and molecules) and the biochemical and physiological mechanisms that can contribute to the successful process of cervicofacial liposculpture, to promote neovascularization and stabilization of fat grafting or liposuction.